21 Wing Shapes & Nomenclature

 Sweepback of a Wing

 Aircraft designed for sustained supersonic flight inevitably have much higher sweepback angles than subsonic airplanes; the best planform shape for supersonic flight approaches a classic “Delta” shape.
 However, the use of sweepback can have other effects on the aerodynamics of the wing and the airplane, including adverse stall and low-speed handling characteristics, so usually, as little as possible sweepback is used.
 Sweepback also tends to increase the lateral stability of the airplane.
-Some aircraft may have variable sweepback to optimize the flight aerodynamics, such as the B-1 bomber, but there is a significant structural weight penalty with such “swing-wing” designs.
+Some aircraft may have variable sweepback to optimize the flight aerodynamics, such as the B-1 bomber.
+Still, there is a significant structural weight penalty with such “swing-wing” designs.

 The sweepback angle is often defined by the angle made by the location of the 1/4-chord points along the span of the wing, i.e., or it may be alternatively defined by the leading edge and trailing edge angles, i.e., by the values